Email FacebookTwitterMenu burgerClose thin

 Tips for Saving on Your Taxes

-• A financial advisor can help you optimize your tax strategy.
+• A financial advisor with tax expertise can potentially help you manage your finances in a way that lowers your tax liability.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • To make sure you don’t miss a credit or deduction that you qualify for, use a good tax software.
 Check out SmartAsset’s breakdown of online tax software to find a suitable option.